Submitting The Goods

 Do you check if people are eligible to participate?

 You bet.
-And if you win, we may ask for a student ID, tuition statement or some other form of proof.
+If you're a student and you win, we may ask for a student ID, tuition statement or some other form of proof.

-Can we get help from people who aren't eligible to enter?
+Can I get help from people who aren't eligible to enter?

 Yes.
-Use whatever resources you have at your disposal to better your idea.
+Use whatever resources you have at your disposal to better your idea, as long as they're okay with getting no credit.

-Can I participate if I’m not an advertising student or in portfolio school?
+Can I participate in the student category if I’m not an advertising student or in portfolio school?

 Definitely.
 The advertising industry welcomes people from all walks of life.
 And the more interesting your backstory is, the better.